sshikhrakar/Sass-Starter/CONTRIBUTING.md

 # How to report a bug

+File a bug by opening an [issue](https://github.com/sshikhrakar/Sass-Starter/issues/new).

 When filing an issue, make sure to answer these five questions:
 1. What version of SASS are you using?
 2. What operating system and browser are you using?
 3. What did you do?
 4. What did you expect to see?
 5. What did you see instead?

-> Open an issue on GitHub which describes the feature you would like to see, why you need it, and how it should work.
+> [Open an issue](https://github.com/sshikhrakar/Sass-Starter/issues/new) on GitHub which describes the feature you would like to see, why you need it, and how it should work.